Self-monitoring techniques as a means of decreasing time-out referrals

 The research question addressed is, what self regulation strategies will decrease the number of times and the amount of time students in a self-contained setting spend in the intervention space?
 This question was addressed because decreasing the amount of time students spend outside of the classroom in time-out or intervention is clearly essential to their success.
 Key influence for this capstone was an article written by Newman, L., Wagner, M., Cameto, R., & Knokey, A.-M. (2009), which detailed post-high school outcomes for students with disabilities.
 This action research focuses on two self-monitoring techniques for students in a Special Education Emotional and Behavior Disorder classroom, one for anger control and one for increasing time on-task.
 Although the results of the study were inconclusive, certain students were shown to have less time-out referrals during and after the techniques were implemented.

 Marruffo, Christina M., "Self-monitoring techniques as a means of decreasing time-out referrals" (2010).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 2337.

 This document is currently not available here.